-Winter starts December 21 here in the Northern Hemisphere.
-I know many of you are planning lessons to teach about the season of winter.
-Here are some ways you can weave this into all of your subject areas, with some free downloads to use as well!!!
+Looking for winter activities for school to add to the lessons you plan to use for the season of winter?
+Here are some ways you can weave the theme of winter into all of your subject areas, with some free downloads to use as well!!!

-For those that are emergent readers, a book with simple, decodable and repeated text can be a great way to talk about the season of winter.
-You can write one in power point in less than 10 minutes and add some simple clip art and be ready to go.
+For those that are emergent readers, a book with simple, decodable, and repeated text can be a great winter activity for the classroom.
+You can write one in PowerPoint in less than 10 minutes and add some simple clip art and be ready to go with a great winter activity for your classroom.
 Being able to read something simple is a great way to build confidence and work on those early comprehension skills.

 You can grab a book I wrote, The Colors of Winter, in the Free Resource Library.
 Click HERE to check it out.
 If you have not signed up for the library yet, and need the password, no worries, click HERE to get access.